Lost Creek Lake Fish Report for 2-10-2022

 Trout fishing should be good

 Lost Creek Lake - Trail, OR (Jackson County)

 by OR Department of Fish & Wildlife Staff

 The only ramp usable at Lost Creek Lake is the Takelma ramp operated by the US Army Corps of Engineers on the NW side of the lake.
-As conditions at area lakes and reservoirs continue to deteriorate due to low water levels, the Takelma ramp will continue to be a place where larger vessels can launch.
-However, there is no dock here.
+This will be the most reliable local lake to fish during the winter and spring months.
+There is no accessible dock at the Takelma ramp.

 Joseph Stuart Recreation Area is managed by Jackson County Parks.
-All loops except “Loop A” will close on Nov.
-1. The boat ramp at the marina is closed due to low water.
+All loops except “Loop A” are closed to camping.
+The boat ramp at the marina is closed due to low water.
 If you’re a frequent user of day use facilities here, a Jackson County Parks season pass is $40 and covers many other local Rogue Valley fishing destinations, as well.
 More information can be found on the Jackson County Parks website.

 Anglers can get the latest surface temperatures by calling the US Army Corps Lost Creek Lake and Applegate Reservoir projects information line at 1-800-472-2434.

 OR Department of Fish & Wildlife Reportsfor Thursday, February 10th, 2022

 Phillips Reservoir: Ice continues to accumulate on Phillips near the Mason Dam boat ramp

 Pilcher Reservoir: Pilcher Reservoir currently is frozen over